There is a very nice web-based javascript version of

 They are convenience functions for entering and viewing s-expressions.

-On iPad if you key BackSpace the highlighted example code will disappear.
+On iPad in the Input Box if you key BackSpace the highlighted example code will disappear.

 If you key Command+Arrow-Down it will stay and you can add or change code.